Why Is My Air Conditioner Blowing Warm Air (And How Do I Fix It)?

 Listen for a hissing noise near your outdoor unit, and check for any sweet chemical smells.
 You won’t see the refrigerant because it’ll be in a gas state when it hits the air.

 But, you can listen for the leak or detect its odor.
 If you notice these, shut off your system and call a tech.
+If you catch it in time, you may be able to have it repaired instead of paying the full cost of a new air conditioner if the problem’s too severe.

 The refrigerant is responsible for removing heat from the air, and the compressor is the component that keeps it pressurized so it can absorb and move that heat.